Muslim conquest of Khorasan: Further conquest

 In 901, Amr Saffari was defeated at the battle of Balkh by the Persian Samanids, which reduced the Saffarid dynasty to a minor tributary in Sistan.

-In 1002, after inheriting his father's army and territory, Mahmud of Ghazni invaded Sistan, dethroned Khalaf I and finally ended the Saffarid dynasty, thus forming his own suzerain empire, the Ghaznavid Empire thus marking the extension of Muslim conquests to the land of Afghanistan and India through his hand. establishing the second path of Muslim conquest to the far east after the conquest by Muhammad ibn Qasim on Sidh many decades earlier during the rule of Umayyad.
+In 1002, after inheriting his father's army and territory, Mahmud of Ghazni invaded Sistan and dethroned Khalaf I, finally ending the Saffarid dynasty and forming the Ghaznavid Empire.
+Mahmud would also extend the Muslim conquests to Afghanistan and India, establishing the second period of Muslim conquests in South Asia after the conquest of Sindh by Muhammad ibn al-Qasim during Umayyad rule.

 Diaspora

-After the conquest, it is recorded that a massive migration of 50,000 Arab families from Basra to Khurasan.
+After the conquest, it is recorded that a massive migration of 50,000 Arab families took place from Basra to Khurasan.
 The region was considered the 'Second Arabia' or 'Colony of Basra'.

 Du Huan, a Chinese travel writer captured at Talas, was brought to Baghdad and toured the caliphate.
-He observed that in Merv, Khurasan, Arabs and Persians lived in mixed concentrations.
+He observed that in Merv, Arabs and Persians lived together in mixed concentrations.